Microwave and Oven Combined Units: All-in-One Kitchen

 Enhanced Cooking Efficiency and Speed

 Combined units often boast faster cooking times.
 The integration of microwave power with convection heat in “combination modes” allows food to cook more rapidly and evenly than in a traditional oven alone.
-Additionally, convection ovens typically preheat much faster, further reducing overall meal preparation time.
+Convection ovens typically preheat much faster, further reducing overall meal preparation time.

 Modern Aesthetic Appeal